aiven/terraform-provider-aiven/docs/resources/m3db.md

 - `drop` (String) Only store the derived metric (as specified in the roll-up rules), if any
 - `filter` (String) Matching metric names with wildcards (using __name__:wildcard) or matching tags and their (optionally wildcarded) values.
 For value, ! can be used at start of value for negation, and multiple filters can be supplied using space as separator.
 - `name` (String) The (optional) name of the rule
-- `namespaces` (List of String) This rule will be used to store the metrics in the given namespace(s).
+- `namespaces` (List of String, Deprecated) This rule will be used to store the metrics in the given namespace(s).
 If a namespace is target of rules, the global default aggregation will be automatically disabled.
 Note that specifying filters that match no namespaces whatsoever will be returned as an error.
 Filter the namespace by glob (=wildcards)
 - `namespaces_object` (Block List, Max: 10) This rule will be used to store the metrics in the given namespace(s).
 If a namespace is target of rules, the global default aggregation will be automatically disabled.
 Note that specifying filters that match no namespaces whatsoever will be returned as an error.
 Filter the namespace by exact match of retention period and resolution (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping--namespaces_object))
 - `tags` (Block List, Max: 10) List of tags to be appended to matching metrics (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping--tags))